SITCOMTN-128

 Abstract

-Unrecognized blends are a class of blended objects that are mistakenly identified as a single object.
+Unrecognized blends are a class of blended objects where two (or more) objects are so close on the sky that they are mistakenly identified as a single object.
 These objects can cause a variety of issues for science and simple validation.
 We can identify such objects by using higher resolution imaging from a space based telescope that will not be affected by ground based seeing and then label detected objects as isolated, recognized blends, or unrecognized blends.
-We find that for \(i > 23\), 15% to 20% of objects are unrecognized blends.
+We find that for objects with 23 < i < 24.5, 18% of objects are unrecognized blends.

 Data#

-The Extended Chandra Deep Field-South (ECDFS), or also known as GOODS-South, is an extension to the original Chandra Deep Field-South which was originally done in X-Ray but has since been observed across many bands.
+The Extended Chandra Deep Field-South (ECDFS), or also known as GOODS-South, is an extension to the original Chandra Deep Field-South which was originally observed in X-Rays but has since been observed across many bands.

-The Commissioning Camera (ComCam) was able to observe this patch of sky with over 1000 visits in total, 250 being in the \(i\)-band alone, similar to 10-year depth.
+The Vera Rubin Observatory’s LSST Commissioning Camera (LSSTComCam) [SLAC National Accelerator Laboratory and NSF-DOE Vera C. Rubin Observatory, 2024] observed this patch of sky with over 1000 visits in total, 250 being in the \(i\)-band alone, similar to 10-year depth [Guy et al., 2025].

-This data was then processed several times through the Rubin pipelines enabling rapid improvement to the entire system.
+This data was then processed several times through the Rubin pipelines enabling rapid improvements to the entire system.

-Unrecognized blends allows us to understand some of the inherent failure modes of object detection.
+Unrecognized blends allow us to understand some of the inherent failure modes of object detection when objects are too close on the sky to be differentiated.

 We use the /repo/dp1